qtumproject/qtum/doc/hardware-wallet.md

 `<HWI Tool Path>` is the location where the HWI is installed.
 In GUI, the value in menu `Settings -> Option -> Main -> HWI Tool Path`.

 `<Ledger device for staking>` is the ledger fingerprint that will be used for staking.
-In GUI, the value in menu `Settings -> Option -> Main -> Select Ledger device for staking`.
+In GUI, the value in menu `Settings -> Option -> Main -> Select Ledger device for staking`. you can also get the fingerprint for the device by running `./hwi.py enumerate` from the command line in the HWI folder.

-`<Hardware wallet>` is the name of the hardware wallet.
+`<Hardware wallet>` is the name of the hardware device wallet that was created.